Fleet Electrification Keeps Growing as Federal Policy Shifts

 The Human Factor: Driver Satisfaction

 In logistics and freight, the driver experience is not a minor consideration.
 With labor shortages still plaguing the trucking industry, companies are looking for ways to attract and retain skilled drivers.
-Fleet electrification is proving to be an unlikely ally in this effort.
+Fleet electrification is proving to be an important ally in this effort.

 States Logistics Services, another CEVA member, has emphasized how EVs benefit not just the bottom line, but employee morale.
 “This electric truck not only reduces emissions, but also offers a quieter ride and improved fuel efficiency compared to traditional diesel trucks,” the company says on its website.
 Employees appreciate the cleaner, more comfortable driving experience — especially in high-traffic or yard-based operations.